AryanpurTech/BlueEngine/README.md

 ## About

 Blue Engine is a general-purpose, easy-to-use, extendable, and portable graphics engine written in rust.
-The engine can run on many popular back-end APIs including Vulkan, D3D-12, GL-ES 3, and Metal as well as Windows, Linux, Mobile, and OSX to ensure cross-platform compatibility.
+The engine can run on many popular back-end APIs including Vulkan, D3D-12, GL-ES, and Metal as well as Windows, Linux, Mobile, and OSX to ensure cross-platform compatibility.

 Hello World: